shoeffner/mthesis/src/models_and_methods.md

 moves them into the head model. @fig:pupils3dmodel shows the 3D head model with pupils and eye ball centers after the transformation.

-![Left: Head pose estimation, the red markers are detected by dlib and the blue markers are a projection of the model to visualize the differences.
+![Left: Head pose estimation, the red markers are detected by Dlib and the blue markers are a projection of the model to visualize the differences.
 Right: The pupils (cyan) and eye ball centers (magenta) inside the 3D model (yellow).
 The image was visually enhanced by increasing the